This is the "Library Resources" page of the "The Scarlet Letter (1850)" guide.

 Library Databases

-Use this databases for general background information and to define unfamiliar words and phrases:
+Use this database for general background information and to define unfamiliar words and phrases:

-To further research historical context, you might use:
+To further research historical context of literary works, use:

 Use these databases to broaden your search: